neelsmith/latin101/docs/syllabus/policies/index.md

 ## Class attendance

-Active participation in class is one of the most effective ways to learn ancient Greek.
+Active participation in class is one of the most effective ways to learn Latin.
 My expectations for your class attendance follow the college policies posted at [https://catalog.holycross.edu/requirements-policies/academic-policies/#coursepoliciestext](https://catalog.holycross.edu/requirements-policies/academic-policies/#coursepoliciestext).

 If at some point in the semester you are unable to complete the required preparation for a single class, please come anyway: staying away only compounds the difficulty of catching up.
 If you let me know that you're not prepared, I will not call on you in class.